Token savings, measured.

 AST- and heading-aware diff cache on file reads.
 86% saved on a typical TS edit, 99% on unchanged re-reads.

-Claude Code, Cursor, and ChatGPT Desktop share one brain at ~/.linksee-memory/memory.db.
+Claude Code, Cursor, Windsurf, OpenAI Codex, Gemini CLI — all share one brain at ~/.linksee-memory/memory.db.
 No cloud, no account, no lock-in.

 goal / context / emotion / implementation / caveat / learning.
 Forgetting is tuned per layer — caveats are protected.